The Jewitches library is a list of books and sources for Jewish practitioners.

 Rabbi Geoffrey W. Dennis

 This is an encyclopedia and provides great amounts of practical information.
-This is the book I recommend first as it is a fantastic space to begin and find areas of interest for further exploration.
+It is a fantastic space to begin and find areas of interest for further exploration.

 Grimoires: a History of Magic Books